jeremydecola/Battle-Blues-Translation/README.md

 If you like my work, please show your support at: https://ko-fi.com/jeremydecola

-All donations will help fund further translation projects.
+All donations will help fund future translation projects.

 Future potential projects include: